transformerlab/transformerlab-docs/blog/2025-05-26-amd-support-blog/amd-support.md

 <img src={require('./images/success_kid.jpg').default} width="400" />

-##### The Power of Open Source Community

-This breakthrough highlighted one of the most valuable aspects of working with open-source technologies: the power of community knowledge sharing.
-While official documentation and support channels are essential, sometimes the most practical solutions come from fellow developers who have fought the same battles and are willing to share their hard-won knowledge.

-The fact that this critical fix came from a community member rather than official documentation also revealed an important gap in AMD's WSL installation guides.
-It showed us that the ROCm ecosystem, while powerful, still has some rough edges that require community collaboration to smooth out.

-This experience reinforced our appreciation for open-source communities and the importance of contributing back when we encounter and solve problems.
-By documenting our entire journey in this blog post, we hope to help other developers avoid the same frustrations we experienced and get their AMD GPU setups working more quickly.

-With the WSL detection issue finally resolved, we could move forward with integrating AMD GPU support into Transformer Lab's Windows workflow.
-However, our challenges weren't over yet—we still had to address some significant limitations in the broader AMD ecosystem that would affect our training capabilities.

 ### The Bitsandbytes Challenge: A Simple Solution

 With PyTorch finally detecting our AMD GPU on both Linux and WSL, we thought the hardest part of our journey was behind us.
 However, we quickly discovered one more hurdle: **bitsandbytes**, a popular library used for quantization and memory-efficient training techniques in some of our training plugins.

-We attempted to build the official bitsandbytes from source for AMD GPUs, but encountered build issues that prevented successful installation: **[https://github.com/bitsandbytes-foundation/bitsandbytes/issues/1608](https://github.com/bitsandbytes-foundation/bitsandbytes/issues/1608)**
+We attempted to build the official bitsandbytes from source for AMD GPUs but encountered build issues that prevented successful installation: **[https://github.com/bitsandbytes-foundation/bitsandbytes/issues/1608](https://github.com/bitsandbytes-foundation/bitsandbytes/issues/1608)**

-Since bitsandbytes was only used as an optional dependency in a couple of our training plugins, we made the pragmatic decision to modify those plugins to work without bitsandbytes rather than waiting for a working AMD-compatible version.
+Since bitsandbytes was only used as an optional dependency in a couple of our training plugins, we made the decision to modify those plugins to work without bitsandbytes rather than waiting for a working AMD-compatible version.
 This approach ensured that AMD users would have access to the full Transformer Lab experience without any feature limitations.

 ### What AMD GPU Users Can Actually Expect